THE

 WIDESPREAD CRITICISM

-The British handling of the situation and the sight of Jewish Holocaust survivors once again being held in detention centres behind barbed wire invoked widespread criticism at the time.
 It soon became apparent that the British policy of detention in Cyprus did not have the desired effect.
 It did not deter this new Jewish movement, and as more and more people arrived, space became a premium.
-The British decision to send the refugee ship Exodus back to Europe in July 1947, instead of detaining its passengers, represented an admission of the failure of the Cyprus deterrent.
+The British decision to send the refugee ship Exodus back to Europe in July 1947, instead of detaining its passengers, represented an admission of the failure of what became known as the Cyprus deterrent.

 THE JEWISH CEMETERY IN CYPRUS